jknapp25/exogenesis/story.md

 VVVVVVVB.
 VVVVV...

 He looked up and a strange black orb with what looked like a black eye tilted downward until it pointed directly at him.
-After a few seconds of staring at it, the loud sound turned off and the hallway lit up revealing its extremely white walls.
+After a few seconds of staring at it, the loud repeating sound turned off and the hallway lit up revealing its flawless white walls.

 He stepped backward a few feet maintaining eye contact on the orb.
 It followed him.
-He froze, as though locked in the crosshairs and could potentially be rendered to nothing at any moment.
+He froze, as though locked in crosshairs and could potentially be rendered to nothing at any moment.

 "Who are you."
 He said.
 There air was still.
 Nothing changed in the room.
 "Who are you!"
 Louder than before, his words echoed down the halls and came back to him untouched.